 One may also have a look at the full test examples, as a source of inspiration.
+For examples of re-use of WOOPER by upper layers, one may refer to Cevlan-Traces, to US-Web or to the Sim-Diasca simulation engine.

-For examples of re-use of WOOPER by upper layers, one may refer to Ceylan-Traces, to US-Web or to the Sim-Diasca simulation engine.
+OTP Guidelines

-OTP Guidelines For server-like activities, it may be useful to have an instance of a WOOPER class (ex: class\Foobar) behave like an OTP worker in a supervision tree.
+For server-like activities, it may be useful to have instances of WOOPER classes (e.g. class\Foobar) behave like OTP workers in supervision trees.